cxcollie/cxcollie.github.io/_posts/2017-4-5-Ringpop-protocol-in-Uber.md

 Actor model is used in Ringpop system.
 Let's briefly see what is it.

 1. Actor model is used in concurrent system.
 As a substitute of multi-thread model, it gives a solution on interacting between different objects in a system.
-2. "An actor is the primitive unit of computation.
+2. "An <a href="http://www.brianstorti.com/the-actor-model/">actor</a> is the primitive unit of computation.
 It’s the thing that receives a message and do some kind of computation based on it <sup>[3]</sup>. " Different from that in OOP, different actor does not share memory with each other.
 3. Each actor has a mailbox, which receives message to be processed in serial.
 If you want the mailbox to process in parallel, then you should have several actors.
 Upon receiving a message, actor can either create new actor, send message to another actor, or determine the state of next message.
 4. In fault-tolerance manner, actor can process message all again from beginning.